Richard-Burd/urban-cruise-ship/README.md

 # Urban Cruise Ship Homepage

+## Installation Instructions (Bash Commands):

+1. run: `npm install` to install the node module dependencies
+2. run: `npm run dev` to run the development server (to see what your changes look like)
+3. run: `npm run build-css` to build out any necessary TailwindCSS classes (if you add or change any)
+4. run: `npm run build` to build out a production version of the site that is all static HTML files
+5. run `npm start` to serve up those HTML files and see how they look; it should all look the same as development server unless there's a bug somewhere.

+---

 ## Instructions for Changing the Metrics on the Accomplishments Page to Match the Solutions Tracker
 Open the following file in the main directory of this repo:
 `solutionMetrics.js`